 If you think you may be in labour, please call Ashford Hospital on 08 8375 5237 at any time to get guidance from one of our experienced Midwives.

 This phone call is important as it helps us prepare for your arrival.

 For any COVID-19 related questions and other enquiries related to your admission please contact our Maternity Services Manager Monday – Friday between 8.00am and 4.00pm on 08 8375 5688.

-Unfortunately, only your partner / support person is able to be present during childbirth (including labour ward and operating theatre).
+Only one (1) partner / support person is able to be present during childbirth (including labour ward and operating theatre).